mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-table.md

 ---
 title: AdgTable class
+description: The AdgTable class supports DG infrastructure and is not intended to be used directly from your code.

 ---

 The AdgTable class supports DG infrastructure and is not intended to be used directly from your code.